-Due to the International Strategy adopted in 2020, in which PSAB decided to adapt IPSAS principles when developing new standards, we believe that PSAB's reporting model should be better aligned with that of the IPSASB.
+Due to the International Strategy adopted in 2020, in which PSAB decided to adapt IPSAS principles when developing new standards, we believe that PSAB's conceptual framework should be better aligned with that of the IPSAB.
 Otherwise, we foresee significant issues going forward with this strategy.
-Please see our responses below for further information on our concerns.
+Our specific concerns are noted in the responses below.